 Per ACOG and CDC guidelines, uncomplicated yeast infections — sporadic, mild-to-moderate, in non-pregnant, non-immunocompromised women, with suspected C. albicans — can be treated empirically based on symptoms.
 Complicated cases (recurrent, severe, pregnancy, diabetes, non-albicans species, immunocompromise) need a vaginal culture and longer or different treatment.
 Bidwell treats uncomplicated cases only.

-Adults 18+ qualify for async yeast infection treatment with classic uncomplicated vulvovaginal candidiasis — itching, thick white cottage-cheese discharge, no strong odor — and no pregnancy, recurrent infection (four or more per year), immunocompromise, or fever.
+Adults 18-64 qualify for online yeast infection treatment with classic uncomplicated vulvovaginal candidiasis — itching, thick white cottage-cheese discharge, no strong odor — and no pregnancy, recurrent infection (four or more per year), immunocompromise, or fever.
 First-time presentations also warrant in-person evaluation to confirm diagnosis.
 Typical symptoms include:

 You qualify for a Bidwell telehealth yeast-infection visit if you are: